 Francesc Xavier Nogués

-Among such diversity of research lines, those integrating competitive groups and aligned with hospital health care priorities receive special consideration in the framework of the institutional strategic plan.
+Among such a diversity of research lines, those more competitive and aligned with hospital health care priorities receive a special consideration in the framework of the institutional strategic plan.
 Internal seminars aimed to promote communication between the different groups are organized monthly.
 Established researchers have specific space assigned at IMIM premises, facilitating their interaction with other institutions located at the Barcelona Biomedical Research Park (PRBB), as well as access to shared infrastructures and core facilities.
-However, laboratory space constraints for the development of emerging groups and integration of new researchers deserve attention.
+Currently, laboratory space constraints become a limitation for integrating new researchers and the development of emerging groups.

 Overall, RICAD satisfactorily contributed to IMIM achievements in 2018 according to the rate/visibility of indexed publications, competitive fund raising and reinvestment of clinical trials income to support academic research.
 Most RICAD groups participate in national research ISCIII networks (RETICs, CIBERs), training PhD students and medical residents.
 An increase of productive collaborations, both internal and across other IMIM programs (i.e. Cancer), is reflected by co-authored publications.
 An effort to further enhance leadership/visibility in publications, internationalization and transfer activities is warranted.
 A key challenge for the next years is to achieve a balanced generational shift, establishing a stable critical mass of competitive independent researchers, including both hospital staff members and basic scientists working in tight collaboration.